ledenis/type-away/README.md

 # Type Away

-> Use your smartphone to type any text (including chinese!) to your Linux PC.
+> Use your smartphone to type any text (including chinese!) to your PC.

-This is a server which enables remote devices to input UTF-8 text to Linux GUI applications (X11) as if it is typed from the local keyboard.
+This is a server which enables remote devices to input UTF-8 text to desktop applications as if it were typed from the local keyboard.

-A use case would be to directly use a smartphone as a remote handwriting pad to input chinese/japanese characters.
+A use case would be to directly use a smartphone as a remote handwriting pad to write chinese/japanese characters.
 It also works well as voice input method if the device supports it.

+## How it works

-Clients use Socket.IO to send text input to the server, which in turn emulates keyboard input to write the text using `xdotool`.
+Clients use Socket.IO to send text input to the server, which in turn write the text using either:
+* `xdotool` (Linux only): simulate keyboard input
+* or the system clipboard + paste command (`Ctrl/Cmd` + `V`) on Windows and Mac (the latter is untested)

+On Linux, you can force the clipboard mode by setting the env variable `TA_USE_CLIPBOARD=true`.

 ## Requirements

 * node

+And:
+* on Linux:
   * xdotool
+* on Windows and Mac (or with env variable `TA_USE_CLIPBOARD=true` on Linux)
+  * Java 8+ (used for sending paste command)

 ## Installation

+    npm install --global type-away

+on Linux:

     sudo apt-get install xdotool

-    npm install --global type-away
+on Windows and Mac: install Java (version 8 or above)

 ## Usage